-A clearance diver is an exciting career path for men and women of the Navy.
+A clearance diver is an exciting career path for men and women of the New Zealand Defence Force.
 A Navy diver is trained in Mine clearance and underwater explosives utilizing the latest diving equipment.
 They also, search for missing persons and conduct underwater engineering on ships and structures.

 - SpecialisationNavigation, Combat and Security

 - Starting Salary$51,177

 - Upcoming Intake21 February, 2022

 About the role

 As a Navy diver you will have to be determined, have a high degree of stamina and physical fitness, work well under pressure, love a challenge and enjoy being part of a strong team environment.